flutter/website/src/get-started/install/help.md

 description: This page describes some common installation issues new Flutter users have run into and offers suggestions to resolve them.
 ---

 This page describes some common installation issues new Flutter users have run into and offers suggestions to resolve them.
-Included at the bottom of the page is a list of [community support channels](/#community support channels) you can reach out to if you don’t find answers from this page. <!-- FIXME -->
+Included at the bottom of the page is a list of [community support channels][] you can reach out to if you don’t find answers from this page.

 If you’d like to add a topic to this page, please file an issue or a pull request against this page.